wp-plugins/search-magic-fields-2-widget/readme.txt

 5. The User's Interface for Settings.

 == Changelog ==
+= 0.4.5.3 =
+* fix pagination bug for search results output
+* added search by post author
+* added support for post type specific css file for alternate search result output
-= 0.4.5 =
+* omit select post type if there is only one post type = 0.4.5 =
 * optionally display seach results in an alternate format using content macros from Magic Fields 2 toolkit
 * optionally set query type to is_search so only excerpts are displayed for applicable themes